sassy224/BinaryTree/README.md

 # BinaryTree
-Draw a random binary tree and find its duplicated children nodes
+Draw a random binary tree and find its duplicated children nodes.

+Source code is based on this excellent post http://www.codeproject.com/Articles/334773/Graphical-BinaryTrees by Mojtaba Hosseini.